A question? Visit our contact page

 Which Fabrics Are Best Suited for UV Printing?

-UV printing is versatile but performs best on synthetic fabrics like polyester and nylon, as these fabrics bond well with UV inks.
-Natural fibers like cotton can also be printed but may require specialized pre-coatings for optimal results.
-The fabric's surface must be smooth to allow the ink to cure effectively.
+UV printing is highly versatile, but it works best on synthetic fabrics such as polyester and nylon.
+These materials bond well with UV inks, allowing the ink to adhere effectively.
+Natural fibers like cotton can also be printed with UV ink, but they may need special pre-coatings to ensure the print sticks properly.

 Why Is UV Printing Considered Environmentally Friendly?